Charli XCX discography

-In 2016, Charli XCX released the Vroom Vroom EP, which, while not a commercial success, signaled a move for the singer into more experimental electronic territory.
-In promotion of her third studio album, she released the top-40 hits "After the Afterparty" and "Boys".
-After the album leaked however, the project was scrapped.
-In 2017 Charli XCX released two more experimental mixtapes, Number 1 Angel, and Pop 2, both of which received critical acclaim.
+In 2016, Charli XCX released the Vroom Vroom EP, which, while not a commercial success, signalled a move for the singer into more experimental electronic territory.
+In promotion of her third studio album (dubbed by fans as "XCX World"), she released the top-40 hits "After the Afterparty" and "Boys".
+After the album leaked, however, the project was scrapped.
+In 2017, Charli XCX released two more experimental mixtapes, Number 1 Angel, and Pop 2, both of which received critical acclaim.

-In September 2019, she released her third studio album Charli, which debuted at number 14 in the United Kingdom, number 42 in the United States, and entered the top 50 in Australia, Canada, Ireland, New Zealand, and Spain.
+In September 2019, she released her third album Charli, which debuted at number 14 in the United Kingdom, number 42 in the United States, and entered the top 50 in Australia, Canada, Ireland, New Zealand, and Spain.
 The album's lead single "1999" peaked at number 13 in the UK.
-She followed up Charli with How I'm Feeling Now (2020), an album recorded in six weeks during COVID-19 lockdowns.
+She followed up Charli with How I'm Feeling Now (2020), an album recorded in six weeks during the COVID-19 lockdowns.
 The album debuted at number 33 in the UK and received critical acclaim.

-Charli XCX released her fifth studio album Crash in March 2022, her last album under with Asylum, before ultimately renewing her contract in 2023, with Atlantic.
-Crash became her most commercially successful album to that point, topping the charts in the UK, Australia, and Ireland, and becoming her first top 20 in the United States, Belgium and Germany.
+Charli XCX released her fifth album Crash in March 2022, her last album with Asylum, before ultimately renewing her contract in 2023 with Atlantic.
+Crash became her most commercially successful album to that point, topping the charts in the UK, Australia, and Ireland, and becoming her first top 20 in the United States, Belgium, and Germany.
 It also spawned the top-40 single "Beg for You".

-In June 2024, Charli released her sixth studio album, Brat, with the Atlantic record label; it was well received both critically and commercially, becoming her most successful album to date within just a month of its release.
+In June 2024, Charli XCX released her sixth album, Brat, with Atlantic; it was well received both critically and commercially, becoming her most successful album to date within just a month of its release.
+Brat peaked at number one in the UK, Australia, Croatia, Ireland, and New Zealand, and reached the top ten in 14 other countries, including the United States, where it marked Charli XCX’s highest debut on the Billboard 200 (number three).

+Wuthering Heights is Charli XCX's second soundtrack album and seventh studio album.
+Created for the film Wuthering Heights (2026), it was released on 13 February 2026 by Atlantic Records, the same day as the film's theatrical release.
+The album's lead single, "House" featuring the Welsh musician John Cale, was released on 10 November 2025.
+Wuthering Heights spawned three further singles: "Chains of Love" on 13 November 2025, "Wall of Sound" on 16 January 2026 and "Always Everywhere" on the same day as the album.

+Charli XCX officially announced her eighth album, Music, Fashion, Film on 1 June 2026.
+The album was released on 24 July 2026.
+"Rock Music", the album's lead single, was released on 8 May 2026.
+"SS26" was released on 27 May 2026 as the second single off the album, "Wink Wink" on 26 June 2026 as the third, and "Camera" on 21 July 2026 as the fourth.